Mathics3/mathics-development-guide/docs/extending/developing-code/extending/case-studies/Undefined/checking.rst

 .. image:: Undefined-docstring.png
   :width: 400
-  :alt: help for Undefined Built-i Symbol in Mathics Django
+  :alt: Help for the built-in symbol "Undefined" in Mathics Django

-Click on the linke WMA in blue and you should see the WMA documentation for this.
+Click on the link WMA in blue and you should see the WMA documentation for this.
+You can also click on the preceding entry in the documentation ``Pi`` as well as the following entry ``Underflow`` and see that this works.

-Inside the stripped-down command-line interface inside mathics core we can also see this builtin
+Inside the stripped-down command-line interface inside mathics core called ``mathics`` we can also see this builtin

 .. code-block:: Bash